Internationally Educated Health Care Professionals

 Consider integrating into the Canadian healthcare workforce more quickly as a Health Care Assistant.

-There are several financial support options available through Health Match BC to help you with costs associated with the registration pathway you choose.
+We offer several financial support options that can help you with costs associated with the registration pathway you choose.

 Education